-Garry Watanabe is a lawyer, an instructor at Queen’s Smith School of Business, an inspirational speaker, and holds a Masters Degree in Sport Psychology.
-Most of all, whether he’s on the pool deck, in the classroom, or at the lectern, Garry is the consummate coach.
+Garry Watanabe is a lawyer, an instructor at Queen’s Smith School of Business, an inspirational speaker, and holds a master’s degree in sport psychology.
+Most of all, whether he’s on the pool deck, in the classroom, or at the lectern, Watanabe is the consummate coach.

-Garry spent the first five years of his career as a corporate lawyer before a passion for coaching led him to leave the legal profession and obtain his Master’s Degree in Sport Psychology.
-He spent the next ten years as a national level swim coach, directing programs at Carleton University and in Southern California—the most competitive swimming environment in North America.
+Watanabe spent the first five years of his career as a corporate lawyer before a passion for coaching led him to leave the legal profession and obtain his master’s degree in sport psychology.
+He spent the next 10 years as a national level swim coach, directing programs at Carleton University and in Southern California—the most competitive swimming environment in North America.

-In addition to his work in the corporate arena, Garry continues to prepare elite athletes and coaches for competition.
-He works with skaters at the Mariposa International Training Centre, and is the architect of Coach To Leader, a 12-month leadership journey for National Team coaches delivered in partnership with the Canadian Sport Institute Ontario.
+In addition to his work in the corporate arena, Watanabe continues to prepare elite athletes and coaches for competition.
+He works with skaters at the Mariposa International Training Centre and is the architect of Coach To Leader, a 12-month leadership journey for national team coaches delivered in partnership with the Canadian Sport Institute Ontario.

-Finally, Garry is a key player in our work with Right To Play—where he has adapted our Coaching for High Performance program to meet the needs of 15,000 volunteer coaches, and traveled to Rwanda to roll the program out to internal RTP facilitators.
+Watanabe is a key player in our work with Right To Play, where he has adapted the Coaching for High Performance program to meet the needs of 15,000 volunteer coaches, and travelled to Rwanda to roll the program out to internal Right to Play facilitators.

-Whether your goal is to introduce the concepts of coaching, motivate employees to deliver their personal best or strive for a new level of organizational excellence, Garry’s friendly, easygoing manner, trained analytical mind, and wealth of practical experience can provide the inspiration, technique and tools to make that goal a reality.
+Whether the goal is to introduce the concepts of coaching, motivate employees to deliver their personal best, or strive for a new level of organizational excellence, Watanabe’s friendly, easygoing manner, trained analytical mind, and wealth of practical experience can provide the inspiration, technique and tools to make that goal a reality.